SoftwareEngineeringToolDemos/FSE-2012-REPERTOIRE/README.md

 This repository contains information related to the tool REPERTOIRE presented at FSE-2012 by Baishakhi Ray, Christopher Wiley, and Miryung Kim.

-You can find the paper in the following [link] (http://rayb.info/uploads/fse2012-repertoire.pdf)
+You can find the paper in the following [link] (http://dl.acm.org/citation.cfm?id=2393603)

-This repository is not the original repository for this tool.
+This repository <i>is not</i> the original repository for this tool.
 Here are some links to the original project:

 * [The Official Project Repository, including source code](https://github.com/baishakhir/RepertoireTool)